mkostrun/UBASIC-PLUS/README.md

 - *input {a,a$,a@(i)}, timeout_ms*

-   wait at most until *timeout_ms* for input from the serial port.
+   Wait at most until *timeout_ms* for input from the serial port.
+Wait is not executed inside the interpreter.
 Relies on external functions for serial-available and serial-read to be supplied as documented in *config.h*